 All professional and salaried employees are paid monthly.
+Hourly employees are paid semimonthly.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.

-The schedule of pay dates for the 2022-2023 school year follows:
+The schedule of pay dates for the 2023-2024 school year follows:

-September 15 January 13 May 15

-October 14 February 15 June 15

-November 15 March 10 July 14

-December 15 April 14 August 15
+Friday, September 15 Friday, January 12 Wednesday, May 15 Friday, October 13 Thursday, February 15 Thursday, June 14 Wednesday, November 15 Friday, March 8 Monday, July 15 Friday, December 15 Monday, April 15 Thursday, August 15